mozilla/fxa/features/FxA-89-devices-view/README.md

 ### Disconnecting View

-When the user selects to disconnect a device, we overlay a modal confirmation dialog.
+When the user chooses to disconnect a device, we overlay a modal confirmation dialog.
 This will minimize accidental clicks on "Disconnect..." and help us measure signals as to why a device is removed.

-In this view, we should not see any message to download Firefox on other devices.
-We want to minimize noise and distractions.
+In this view, we will not show any message to download Firefox on other devices, as we want to minimize noise and distractions.

 When the user clicks and releases the "Disconnect..." button the following occurs: